OpenBuddy/OpenBuddy/README.md

 After installing the model and [llama.cpp](https://github.com/ggerganov/llama.cpp), you can run the `chat-llamacpp.bat` or `chat-llamacpp.sh` script to interact with OpenBuddy through the interactive console.

-## Usage with Transformers on GPU
+For now, only OpenBuddy-LLaMA series models are supported by llama.cpp, the developers of llama.cpp are working on adding support for Falcon models.

-Please ensure that your GPU supports bf16 (bfloat16) before attempting to use OpenBuddy with the huggingface's `Transformers` library on a GPU.
-A 7B model may require up to 24GB of GPU memory.
+## Usage with Transformers on a high-end GPU

 To use OpenBuddy with huggingface's Transformers library on a GPU, follow the [hello.py](examples/hello.py) example.
 For a more comprehensive understanding of text generation, please refer to the [Transformers documentation](https://huggingface.co/docs/transformers/index).
+A 7B model may require up to 24GB of GPU memory.

 ## Usage with Inference Frameworks